n1te1337/aws-batch-monte-carlo-workshop/Module10.md

 1. Check your email, within 1-2 minutes you should receive an email for the failed job notification:

 	<img src="images/failure-email-notification.png"  width="70%"/>

+## Next step

+Congratulations, you have successfully built a Batch Job in a Docker container that can elastically scale to your needs and automatically retries upon failures!

+You can now go to the [**Cleanup Section**](./cleanup.md) to remove the workshop resources from your environment